 No spam.
 Unsubscribe anytime.

-HECS-HELP (Higher Education Contribution Scheme - Higher Education Loan Program) is Australia's government student loan scheme.
-Repayments are income-contingent, meaning you only repay once your income exceeds a minimum threshold.
-The repayment is collected through the tax system as part of your annual tax assessment or through PAYG withholding from your employer.
+HECS-HELP is Australia's income-contingent government student loan scheme (Higher Education Contribution Scheme – Higher Education Loan Program).
+You only repay once your repayment income exceeds a minimum threshold, and the repayment is collected through the tax system as part of your annual tax assessment or through PAYG withholding from your employer.

 The repayment thresholds apply to all HELP loans including HECS-HELP, FEE-HELP, OS-HELP, SA-HELP, VET Student Loans, and the former Student Financial Supplement Scheme (SFSS).
 All outstanding balances are combined into a single HELP debt for repayment purposes.

-You start making compulsory repayments through the tax system once your repayment income exceeds the minimum threshold, which is $54,435 for FY 2024-25.
+You start making compulsory repayments through the tax system once your repayment income exceeds the minimum threshold, which is $67,000 for FY 2025-26 (up from $54,435 in FY 2024-25 under the Universities Accord reforms).
 Your employer withholds the repayment from your pay if you've indicated you have a HELP debt on your TFN declaration.

 Repayment income includes your taxable income, plus any total net investment loss (negative gearing), reportable fringe benefits, reportable super contributions, and exempt foreign employment income.
 It's usually higher than your taxable income alone.